Mark2Mark/Show-Node-Count/README.md

 # Show Node Count

-## Plugin for Glyphsapp
+*This is a plugin for the [Glyphs font editor](http://glyphsapp.com/).*

-This is a Plugin for the [Glyphs font editor](http://glyphsapp.com/).
 It simply displays the current count of nodes from the currently selected path/glyph/character.
 It ignores components by now, which is the preferred behaviour for it’s purpose: immedeately spot a potentially incompatible master.
 Of course the built-in master compatibility preview in Glyphsapp is more powerfull, but not as quick in terms of counting points.

 ### Install